 Yes, you can swallow natural desiccated thyroid and get excellent results.
 It works.
-But, doing your desiccated thyroid SUBLINGUALLY has real biological benefits that swallowing does not.
+But, doing your desiccated thyroid “sublingually”, i.e. under the tongue, has real biological benefits, too.

 First, it’s direct and immediate, absorbed into your bloodstream via the millions of tiny capillaries that line your mouth and mucous membrane.